General San Martín Railway: Ferrocarriles Argentinos

 By 1945 the English and French railway companies made the arrangements with the Government of Argentina to sell their railways.
 On November 1, 1947 the French companies became State-owned companies.
 Finally, on March 1, 1948, the Government took over the British railways, including the BAPR.
 That same year the railway was named "Ferrocarril Nacional General San Martín", honoring General José de San Martín, the prime leader of South American wars of independence.

 By the beginning of the 1990s, the railway system in Argentina was showing a deficit of US$ 355 million per year (about 1 million a day).
 National Decree N° 520 (1991) created FEMESA, a State-owned company in replacement of Ferrocarriles Argentinos to operate the urban services in Buenos Aires.
 FEMESA would take over the passenger services until they were privatized.
 Ferrocarriles Argentinos only continued operating freight services.

 On 10 March 1993, the Government of Argentina closed all the services from Buenos Aires to the rest of the country.
 The San Martín freight service was given in concession to private company "Buenos Aires al Pacífico" (then América Latina Logística - abbreviated "ALL").
 The system included more than 5,000 km length, 120 locomotives and 8,500 freight wagons.
-The most of the material carried were oil and minerals.
+Most of the material carried was oil and minerals.

 Between January 1994 and June 1995 the lines temporarily operated by FEMESA were privatized.
 The consortium "Metropolitano" took over the San Martín line (along with Roca and Belgrano Sur lines, renamed "TMS", "TMR" and "TMB" respectively).

 After the National Government cancelled all the interurban passenger services, in 1993 the Government of Buenos Aires created the "Unidad Ejecutora del Programa Ferroviario Provincial (UEPFP)" that began to operate some trains from the main terminus in Buenos Aires Constitución, Retiro and Once to different cities within Buenos Aires Province.
 The San Martín line took over the service to Junín and Iriarte.

 The trains run on tracks that were also used by the freight companies (such as América Latina Logística), a part of being in bad conditions with no maintenance.
 The UEPFP later changed its name to "Ferrobaires".